openbcl/fds-dockerfiles/README.md

 This variable holds a number representing the number of processor cores cut by half.
 OMP_NUM_THREADS has not been setted during the compilation of this image.
 Nevertheless FDS will use your machines number of processor cores by default.
 If you like to specify OMP_NUM_THREADS by yourself you might add `-e OMP_NUM_THREADS=<NR>` to the run-commands described above.
 If you are running FDS together with MPI it makes sense to select the following setting: `-e OMP_NUM_THREADS=1` to disable OpenMP.
-At the moment for FDS 5.5.3 OpenMP is disabled by default.
+If you are running FDS version 6.7.8 (and later) or FDS version 5.5.3 OpenMP is disabled by default.

+**For FDS version 6.7.8 (and later) you should replace `fds` with `fds_openmp` in your command to be able to run FDS together with OpenMP.**

 ### WINDOWS: [Isolation Modes](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/hyperv-container)
 * To create a container with Hyper-V isolation use the `--isolation` parameter to set `--isolation=hyperv`. (default for Windows 10)